Construction and Built Environment Task Group

 - Key work with Sussex Council of Training Providers (SCTP) to support engagement between business and education.
 This informed co-design of the curriculum and recruitment of tutors from industry

-- Representing the construction sector at the first East Sussex Apprenticeship Graduation ceremony in 2019.
+- Representing the construction sector at careers/apprenticeships event annually, including the East Sussex Apprenticeship Graduation ceremonies, Big Futures and East Sussex Apprenticeship Roadshows.

 - Supporting the Primary and Secondary Careers Hubs through the Enterprise Adviser Network, Industry Champions and Open Doors workplace visit programme.
 Read more about the Careers Hub